Quantum phase estimation with optimal confidence interval using three control qubits: Quantum phase estimation with discrete prolate spheroidal sequence states

 \subsection{The semi-classical Fourier transform}

-The semi-classical Fourier transform is a variant of the quantum Fourier transform that uses measurements and classically controlled rotations \cite{griffiths1996semiclassical}.
+The semi-classical Fourier transform is a variant of the quantum Fourier transform that uses measurements and classically controlled \b[phase shifts] \cite{griffiths1996semiclassical}.
 This can be beneficial because once a qubit is measured, it can be recycled for other purposes.
 Using this in QPE necessitates that the most significant qubit of the control state is measured first, yielding the least significant bit of the phase estimate.
-In Figure \ref{circuit2} we draw the first part of the circuit for performing QPE, incorporating the MPS preparation circuit of Figure \ref{circuit} and the semi-classical Fourier transform implemented with sequential measurements and classically controlled rotation gates.
-The addition of the random phase $\tilde{\phi}$ discussed in Section \ref{qpe} has been omitted from this diagram for simplicity.
+In Figure \ref{circuit2} we draw the first part of the circuit for performing QPE, incorporating the MPS preparation circuit of Figure \ref{circuit} and the semi-classical Fourier transform implemented with sequential measurements and classically controlled \b[phase shift gates]. \b[The phase shift gates $P(2^k\tilde{\phi})$ that are applied immediately after each of the controlled $U$ operators implement the addition of the random phase discussed in Section \ref{qpe}.]

 The circuit in Figure \ref{circuit2} uses an MPS with $\chi=4$, meaning each $M^{[k]}$ acts on at most three qubits.
-The circuit has structure analogous to the circuits of Ref.~\cite{najafi2023optimum} which use an MPS with $\chi=2$.
-Instead of allocating $n$ qubits to a control register and preparing the entire state on it at once, we can delay the application of each $M^{[k]}$ until a previously used qubit is made available after performing a measurement.
+The circuit has structure analogous to the circuits of Ref.~\cite{najafi2023optimum} which use an MPS with $\chi=2$. \b[The dimension of the state that the MPS is approximating is $D=2^n$, but] instead of allocating $n$ qubits to a control register and preparing the entire state on it at once, we can delay the application of each $M^{[k]}$ until a previously used qubit is made available after a measurement.
 The pattern of measuring out a qubit before recycling it to apply the next operator in the MPS preparation continues until all bits of the phase estimate have been obtained through measurements.
-The procedure for determining the classically controlled rotations is described in detail in Ref.~\cite{griffiths1996semiclassical}, which we will not repeat here.
+The procedure for determining the classically controlled phase is described in detail in Ref.~\cite{griffiths1996semiclassical}, which we will not repeat here.